sigsum/sigsum/www.sigsum.org/content/_index.md

-Sigsum is a building block that brings transparency to the way in which signing keys are used.
+Sigsum brings transparency to the way in which signing keys are used.
 No signature that an end-user accepts as valid goes unnoticed because it is included in a public log.

 > Wait a second, I did not sign anything in the middle of the night.
 My key
 > must be compromised.